Please contact me for a complete version of my curriculum vitae.

 Proposal Reviewer, American Society for the History of Rhetoric Symposium

-Proposal Reviewer, Conf. on College Composition & Communication
+Proposal Reviewer (Stage 1), Conf. on College Composition & Communication

 Proposal Reviewer, Council of Writing Program Administrators Conference